FarhanNafis73/FarhanNafis73/README.md

 This is Farhan Ahmad Nafis.
 I am a recent graduate completing B.Sc. in Electrical and Electronic Engineering from BRAC University, Dhaka, Bangladesh.

 My academic and research interests are interdisciplinary.
-I am quite interested in Embedded Systems, IoT, Autonomous Robots, Computer Vision, Machine Design, Control Systems, and huamn computer interaction.
+I am often work with Embedded Systems, IoT, Autonomous Robots, Computer Vision, Machine Design, Control Systems, and huamn computer interaction.

+My research interest is in autononmous systems, autonomous driving vehicles, HCI, HRI, HMI, CV in robotics and autonomous suites.

 I aspire to make cool things.
 I work on various projects (usually at the same time).
 I love documentaries.